 Sangria is a popular wine-based drink that originated in Spain in the early 19th century.
 Chopped fruit marries with wine, something sweet like sugar, honey, or orange juice, and something boozy like brandy or vodka until the fruit macerates and flavors the drink.

 For my white wine sangria recipe I combine fresh peaches, green grapes, wine, and sherry for a colorful, summery pitcher cocktail.
 Make a batch for a weekend brunch or an evening on the patio with a few close friends.

 Sometimes finished with bubbly water, it's a light and refreshing cocktail that’s become famous around the world.
-Like Rosé Lemonade or Agua De València, this white wine sangria recipe is made in a big pitcher as an easy and delicious way to please a crowd!
+Like Rosé Lemonade or Agua De València, or our winter holiday sangria, this white wine sangria recipe is made in a big pitcher as an easy and delicious way to please a crowd!